chaoluond/askme/README.md

 - E.g. remind a working mom to arrange every household related affairs effectively.
 - E.g. remind a business owner to handle different sections of business process

+V1: AI powered daily news and events recommendation
+- Recommend information and local events that are aligned with the preferences and interests demonstrated in V0 to enrich the calendar of the people